 The Tim Ferriss Show

-Tim Ferriss, the author of The Four-Hour Workweek, has a longtime, highly successful podcast where he covers business, life, among a myriad of other topics to help you be your best, most productive self.
+Tim Ferriss, the author of The 4-Hour Workweek, has a long-running, highly-successful podcast.
+He covers a myriad of topics, focused around business and lifestyle, to help you be your best, most productive self.

 Happier With Gretchen Rubin

 Gretchen Rubin began her podcast as a way to help people focus on being happy.
-Her acclaimed show has since become a self-help staple for entrepreneurs and anyone searching for a productive, meaningful life.
+Her acclaimed show has since become a self-help essential for entrepreneurs and anyone else searching for a productive, meaningful life.

-Productivity Paradox is one of the few podcasts dedicated exclusively to time management, productivity, and living an abundant life centered around personal priorities.
-Tonya Dalton is an author and productivity expert who relates personal discovery to success.
+Productivity Paradox is one of the few podcasts dedicated exclusively to time management, productivity, and centering your life on personal priorities.
+Tonya Dalton is an author and productivity expert who connects personal discovery with success.